 Environmental monitoring and compliance audits are conducted annually, as part of coal mining companies’ environmental management systems.
 These audits are conducted by independent environmental auditors and their reports are submitted to the Departments of Mineral Resources and Water Sanitation for review by the permitting authority.

 Full-time environmental officers monitor compliance with environmental management programmes, authorisations and water use licences, as well as specialist recommendations.

-The coal mining industry has adopted sustainable water resources management initiatives which ensure that water is equitably and appropriately distributed amongst stakeholders and mining operations.
+The coal mining industry has adopted sustainable water resource management initiatives which ensure that water is equitably and appropriately distributed amongst stakeholders and mining operations.
 Mining companies tend to use potable water only for non-mining activities, such as staff accommodation and offices.
 Non-potable water, otherwise known as industrial water, is used in mining and processing operations as far as possible.

 Mines invest in the ongoing protection and restoration of their surrounding natural habitat.

 The coal mining industry is continuously looking for cleaner coal solutions.
 These solutions include carbon capture and storage facilities and the reduction of methane emissions.
 Companies are also creating incentive for managers to meet holistic targets by making environmental management part of KPIs.
 Coal mines also use risk management.

 Contentious resource consumption, forward planning and environmental stewardship go hand in hand with the industry's future ability to operate and meet the needs and its commitments to all of its stakeholders.
-Thus, the coal mining industry reiterates its commitment to seeking sustainable and mutually beneficial long terms solutions to environmental challenges.
+Thus, the coal mining industry reiterates its commitment to seeking sustainable and mutually beneficial long-terms solutions to environmental challenges.